lucsorel/py2puml/README.md

 Pull requests must follow the guidelines enforced by the `pre-commit` hooks:

 - commit messages must follow the Angular conventions enforced by the `commitlint` hook
-- code formatting must follow the conventions enforced by the `isort` and `yapf` hooks
+- code formatting must follow the conventions enforced by the `isort` and `ruff-format` hooks
 - code linting should not detect code smells in your contributions, this is checked by the `ruff` hook

 Please also follow the [contributing guide](CONTRIBUTING.md) to ease your contribution.